LSAT, GPA, and Law School Acceptance Rates: The Selectivity Index

 Get Accepted!
 Speak with an admissions expert today!

-Use Accepted's Selectivity Index™ (updated in 2023) to discover the law schools where you are competitive and to easily compare programs using different criteria including selectivity.
-You can also sort programs based on recent average GPA, test scores, and acceptance rates so that you can see the relative difficulty of acceptance at your top choice programs.
+Use Accepted's Selectivity Index™ (updated in 2023) to discover the law schools where you are competitive and to easily compare programs using different criteria including average LSAT scores and undergraduate GPAs, ranking, and acceptance rate.
+Sort by Selectivity Score or Selectivity Index to see the relative difficulty of acceptance at your top choice programs.

 Are you ready to apply to law school?
 Take the quiz to find out >>